 Some of the most misleading claims include those made by food products such as Kashi and Kellogg’s cereals, as well as “healthy” products such as Emergen-C, which all claimed to be healthier than they actually were and used deceptive labeling to fool consumers.
 While those types of claims may not actually result in any type of personal injury for many, consider those with food allergies who suffered medical injury or death as a result of food products not being labeled properly.

 Food companies in particular also have “duty-to-warn” consumers if chemicals, carcinogens, or toxins are present in food items, especially bottled drinking water.
 Companies that do not sufficiently warn consumers could be facing a liability lawsuit.

 Consumer products that also contain harsh chemicals, such as laundry detergents and cleaning products, have a legal responsibility to label the products properly.
 Failure to do so can lead to injury as a result of exposure to chemicals and toxins.
 An example is The Honest Company, which failed to disclose on product labels that several of its products contained harsh chemicals that irritated the skin.

 We will give your case the personal attention you deserve and strive to obtain the best verdict possible in your product liability case.
-If you or a loved one has experienced an injury, pain, and suffering, or other undue experience as a result of deceptive product labeling, you may have a case of product liability.
+If you or a loved one has experienced a serious injury, pain, and suffering, or other undue experience as a result of deceptive product labeling, you may have a case of product liability.
 Contact the experienced professionals at Colucci Law and request a free consultation.
 Our attorneys have a great deal of experience handling complex product liability and product labeling cases and can help you receive funds for medical expenses, as well as any other compensation you need and deserve, such as lost wages and future care needs.